Skip To Content

 Osteoporosis is a condition in which the bones become less dense and more likely to fracture.
 Fractures from osteoporosis can result in pain and disability.
-Osteoporosis is a major health threat for an estimated 44 million Americans, 68 percent of whom are women.
+In the United States, more than 53 million people either already have osteoporosis or are at high risk due to low bone mass.
 Although postmenopausal Caucasian women have the highest risk for the disease, men and certain ethnic populations are also at risk.

 Risk factors for developing osteoporosis include: